 TEACHING METHOD.
-Lectures, tutorials, laboratory work, small group teaching USE OF INFORMATION ANDCOMMUNICATIONTECHNOLOGIES Use of Information and Communication Technologies (ICTs) in teaching, including electronic presentations and notes, use of videos and animations, extensive links to relevant educational and research webpages and videos on e-class, use
+Lectures, tutorials, lab small group teaching oratory work, USE OF INFORMATION ANDCOMMUNICATIONTECHNOLOGIES S Use of Information and Communication Technologies (ICTs) in teaching, including electronic presentations and notes, use of videos and animations, extensive links to relevant educational and research webpages and videos on e-class, use of e-class for student assignment submission and marking.
+In addition, through lab work, students familiarize themselves with bioinformatics tools and databases.
+All course lectures, study material, educational videos and links are uploaded on e-class, from where they are freely available to students.
+TEACHING ORGANIZATION Activity Semester's work load Lectures and study 106